-- P{heel} : Static pressure (kN/m^2) from maximum difference between liquid levels of both sides of the cargo tank in the 30-degree static heel condition. - P{ope} : Internal pressure (kN/m^2) of cargo tank according to operational restrictions, to be taken as follows.
+- P{heel} : Static pressure (kN/m^2) from maximum difference between liquid levels of both sides of the cargo tank in the 30degree static heel condition. - P{ope} :Internal pressure (kN/m^2) of cargo tank according to operational restrictions, to be taken as follows.
+Where operations are limited, operational limitations are to be specified in the loading manual.